96hw/96hw.github.io/README.md

-#about me
+# about me

 **kat bullard :)**
 *katherineb@my.waketech.edu*

--this is my school github account
+- this is my school github account
--this repository will hold various assignments for **CTI-110**
+- this repository will hold various assignments for **CTI-110**